JackDaoud/MSc_Business_Analytics_Portfolio/ML_Business_Case/README.md

 # Machine Learning in Business

-**NOTE: this README will be updated with granular details of important findings and model performance in due time.**
+> Note this README is still a work-in-progress

 Capstone Project of a MSc. in Business Analytics.